Skip to content

 This register facilitates the selection of either the internal antenna or the external antenna for wireless communication.
 An antenna switch will always be followed by a restart.

-NOTE: MWA-N2 modules do not have internal antennas, meaning they should not change this field under any circumstances (see system overview about MWA's).
+NOTE: MWA-N2 modules do not have internal antennas, meaning they should not change this field under any circumstances (see Integration page for information about MWA's).

 Value Meaning Restarts (when switched to)